 Faculty and students across the UT System work with professionals in industry and technology commercialization to translate research findings into new applications and tools.
-The Office of Innovation & Strategic Investment aides institutions in commercializing research output that result in significant societal, cultural, and commercial value.
+The Office of Talent and Innovation aids institutions in commercializing research output that result in significant societal, cultural, and commercial value.

 UT Digital Library

 The University of Texas System Digital Library (UTSDL) consortia comprises The University of Texas academic and medical institutions.

 Complementing the collective strengths of the UT Institution Libraries with online scholarly resources and expanding support for their institutions' services and programs.